My Year at the Movies

 Romola was another of the Silent Movie Mondays.
 It’s based on George Eliot’s novel of the same name, which is not my favorite of her novels, but the Renaissance Florence setting made for great costumes and crowd scenes, and lots of nice location filming.
 The scene of the execution of Savanarola is indelible.

 20,000 Leagues Under the Sea, the 1916 silent version.
 Amazing early underwater cinematography and impressive underwater stunts, all seen in a crisply restored version.
-Here’s a clip (unrestored, unfortunately, but it gives you an idea).
+Here’s a clip.

 Still Walking, by Hirokasu Koreeda, who is fast becoming one of my all-time favorite directors.
 We had seen his brilliant fantasy film After Life and his heartbreaking based-on-a-true story Nobody Knows, and wondered if he could possibly make another movie as good.
 Turns out, he can.
 I plan to see every single one of his movies.